coderefinery/train-the-trainer/content/lesson-development.md

 - When you start preparing a new lesson or training material, where do you start?
 - What tricks help you with "writer's block" or the empty page problem?
 - If your design process has changed over time, please describe what you used to do and what you do now instead.
+- Maybe you haven't designed training material yet.
+But how do you start when creating a new presentation?
 - What do you know now about lesson/training preparation that you wish you knew earlier?
 :::